mrc-ide/example_site_file_project/README.md

 A skeleton framework for setting up a site-file based project workflow using the malariaverse, orderly2 and the cluster.

+None of this code is meant to run, but as a guide for setting up a site file project.
+Consider the structure, code examples and comments when setting up for your own use.

 <img src="malaria_project_image.png" width="600px" style="display: block; margin: auto;" />